-However, this nutrient-dense tuber is, in fact, packed with a variety of vitamins, minerals, and phytochemicals that ward off disease and benefit human health.
+However, the fiber, vitamins, minerals, and phytochemicals it provides can help ward off disease and benefit human health.

 This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.